UBS On-Air: Paul Donovan Daily Audio 'One Federal Reserve, many voices?'

 The desk anticipates a quarter-point rate cut from the Federal Reserve, driven not by immediate inflation concerns but by an environment characterized by unreliable short-term data and uncertainty in the labor market.
 Per the full note [source], Fed Chair Powell's usual focus on data will be challenged as policymakers must consider medium-term economic trends when assessing their decision today.
 As inflation remains upward-bound, the market's response will hinge on nuances expressed at the accompanying press conference and potential implications for monetary policy direction.
 With the Fed's decision upcoming, traders should prepare for volatility across currency pairs particularly sensitive to US monetary policy.

-UBS On-Air: Paul Donovan Daily Audio 'British style'
+UBS On-Air: Paul Donovan Daily Audio 'Quite like old times'

-UBS On-Air: Paul Donovan Daily Audio 'Dissent and discontent'
+UBS On-Air: Paul Donovan Daily Audio 'No cuts for now'

 More from UBS ON AIR